chahilr/COSC-4P02-Project/README.md

 # COSC-4P02-Project

-This is an implementation of an interactie timeline for the museum assistance application for COSC 4P02 (Winter 2023).
+This is an implementation of an interactive timeline for the museum assistance application for COSC 4P02 (Winter 2023).
+The app is currently live at https://cosc4p02-project-a5335.web.app/.

 # Authors
 |Name|Student ID|Git Hub Username|